hoangvvo/llm-sdk/README.md

 The specification serves as the foundation for implementing the unified LLM SDK in various programming languages.
 It is expressed using TypeScript in [schemas/sdk.ts](./schema/sdk.ts).

 Implementations in different programming languages must strictly adhere to this specification.
-Specifically, the properties in data structures should retain the same names and types, even if this conflicts with the conventions of the target language, such as camelCase vs snake_case (we follow the latter).
+Specifically, the properties in data structures should retain the same names and types when being serialized to JSON (either by naming of the fields or through serialization attributes).

 Each implementation may provide additional features.